 David Winer, Principal

-Six years ago, the partners purchased a small farm for growing natural produce.
+Four years ago, the partners purchased a small farm for growing natural produce.
 The long term goal is to provide fresh, natural vegetables to all five of its restaurants in the EatWell DC group for the bulk of the growing season.

-Antonio Oquendo, Senior Partner
+Antonio Oquendo, Senior Partner and Purchasing Director

 Tony grew up working weekends in the family seafood restaurant.
 He is a graduate of the Cornell Hotel Restaurant Management School and has spent over 25 years as a professional restaurant manager.
 He started at Division Sixteen in Boston, MA and went on to WPA in Miami Beach and then to Grillfish DC as General Manager.
 He became an EatWell DC partner in 2003 and has participated in the opening and operations of all EatWell DC restaurants as an Operating Partner.

 Born and raised in Addis Abba, Ethiopia, Heran has lived and worked in Washington, DC since 2007.
 Her industry experience began in her mother’s neighborhood grocery store before she moved to the United States full-time for college in 2002.
 In the states, Heran worked her way through school at a variety of places, including Indie Blue and Mie N Yu.

 In 2007, Heran began working at Logan Tavern as a hostess.
 Her command of the dining room and passion for hospitality were undeniable.
 She rose through the ranks, performing nearly every front of house and management position until ultimately becoming General Manager in 2015.
 Ushering Logan Tavern through its 10-year anniversary, she helped transform it from Logan Circle’s lone neighborhood restaurant, to a community fixture.